internet-of-plants/blog/_drafts/2015-02-05-play2-californium-raspi.md

 In the `handlePUT` method we notify the server actor that a message has been received through a `CoapMessageReceived` instance containing the message's paylod.
 The second parameter of `tell` is the sending actor.
 Since we're not in an actor context and do not need to receive a response from the actor, we can simply pass null.
 Lastly we respond with the `CHANGED` response code which indicates that the request was successful but did not result in the creation of a new resource.
 TODO: Perhaps use POST?

+# Misc

+* The raspberry serves both as coap client/server as well as webserver for the watr-li management dashboard (manages nodes)
+* Dashboard (play app) is started, which then starts the coap client/server
+* background job is an actor started in the play's object Global
+* deploying application to the raspi: `./activator stage` then rsync to raspi and start with low memory settings
+* sqlite because easy and low memory footprint

+TODO: connect the stuff to usb0
+TODO: how to test web-interface locally

+In build.sbt before building add (if openjdk7 is used and you have Java 8):

+    javacOptions ++= Seq("-source", "1.7", "-target", "1.7")

+First

+    ./activator stage # on the build system

+Then rsync `target/universe/stage` to raspi.
+Then run

+    JAVA_OPTS="-Xmx64M -Xms16M -XX:PermSize=24M -XX:MaxPermSize=64M" ../bin/iop-dashboard

+Woohooo!